Tax Season Resources

 Making Federal Payments:

 Various states have added the ability to pay quarterly estimated payments directly on their websites.
 Instructions can be found on those states' websites.
 Please let us know if you have any questions about a specific state.

 Tax Planning Services

 Depending on the type of income earned by taxpayers, it may be possible to increase income taxes withheld to avoid the need for quarterly estimated payments.
-Additionally, unique circumstance occur that may cause income to be higher or lower in a future year changing how much tax may be owed.
-We offer tax planning services to our clients for an additional fee to asist them in these areas.
+Additionally, unique circumstances could occur that may cause income to be higher or lower in a future year changing how much tax is owed.
+We offer tax planning services to our clients for an additional fee to assist them in these areas.

 Please call our office with any questions about quarterly estimated tax payments.